 Partner - Seyfarth Shaw LLP

-Annette Tyman is a Partner at Seyfarth Shaw LLP and the co-leader of the People Analytics practice group.
-She regularly advises employers on the use of technology in employment decision-making, including the use of artificial intelligence, predictive analytics, and machine learning algorithms to address key processes including recruiting, hiring, retention, workforce planning, and diversity and inclusion efforts.
-Annette has also provided written and oral testimony on proposed labor and employment legislation and regulations pending before the United States Senate, House of Representatives, and the Equal Employment Opportunity Commission.
-Annette regularly presents at various local ILG meetings and the NILG conference.
+Annette Tyman is a Partner at Seyfarth Shaw LLP and Chair of the People Analytics practice group.
+She regularly advises employers on DEI, pay equity, affirmative action and the use of advanced technologies, including the use of artificial intelligence, predictive analytics, and machine learning algorithms.
+Annette has provided testimony on proposed employment legislation and regulations pending before the US Senate, House of Representatives, the EEOC, and various state and local jurisdictions.
+Annette regularly presents before various association groups, including at local ILG meetings and at multiple NILG conferences.

 Senior Statistician - Silberman Law, PC

-Director of Policy and Program Development, U.S. Department of Labor (OFCCP)
+Director of Policy and Program Development - OFCCP

 Tina Williams is the Policy Director for the U.S. Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP), National Office; where she is responsible for overseeing the development and coordination of new directives, regulations, agency policies and procedures, the OFCCP Training Academy, and the development of public education and outreach materials.
 In 2006, she began her federal career with the U.S. Department of Justice and joined OFCCP in 2013.
 Mrs. Williams brings a wealth of knowledge in federal government compliance, EEO, Title VII, ADA, Public Policy and Rulemaking.